Charles Joseph Mathieu Lambrechts: French Revolution

-Lambrechts declared himself a supporter of the Revolution after the French entered Belgium.
+Lambrechts declared himself a supporter of the Revolution after the French entered the Austrian Netherlands.

 He became a municipal officer in Brussels, a member of the central government, then President of the central administration of the Department of Dyle.

 In 1797, the French Directory appointed him to replace Merlin de Douai at the Ministry of Justice.

 He held this position from 3 Vendémiaire VI (24 Septembre 1797) to 3 Messidor VIII (22 June 1800).

 He was a candidate to become a Director when Emmanuel Joseph Sieyès was chosen in place of Jean-François Rewbell.

 In January 1798 Lambrechts defined the principles that would be followed in the territories occupied by the French armies, writing that servitude was accompanied by ignorance, and freedom could only come when the people were enlightened.
 They must therefore learn French in school so they could become virtuous citizens.

 After the coup of 18 Brumaire VIII (9 November 1799) when the French Consulate came to power Lambrechts was made a member of the Sénat conservateur.

 He was appointed to the Senate on 3 Nivôse VIII (24 December 1799).

 Empire

 Lambrechts spoke out against Napoleon Bonaparte's accumulation of power, and was one of three senators who voted against establishment of the empire.

 Despite this, he was appointed a member of the Legion of Honour on 9 Vendémiaire XII (2 October 1803) and was created Count of the Empire on 13 May 1808.

 In 1814 Lambrechts was at the head of the minority, and wrote the preamble to the act of deposition of Napoleon.

 He was a member of the commission to prepare a new constitution.

-However, King Louis XVIII of France refused to sanction it.
+However, King Louis XVIII refused to sanction it.

 Lambrechts refused to give his oath to the emperor during the Hundred Days.

 He retired to private life during the Hundred Days, and did not return to politics until 1819, after the second Bourbon Restoration.